NFL contender kryptonite: Biggest weakness for each playoff team

 3. Chicago Bears (99.9 percent)

 Of course, the guy on the other side didn't have a great night, either.
-While Goff posted the second-worst QBR of the week, opposing number Mitchell Trubisky won despite the third-worst QBR of Week 14.
-Trubisky went 16-of-30 passing for 110 yards with three interceptions, although he did run for 23 yards and threw a touchdown pass to reserve linemen Bradley Sowell on what was likely the heaviest offensive personnel in league history, with Trubisky joined by six offensive linemen and four defensive linemen.
+While Goff posted the second-worst QBR of the week, opposing number Mitchell Trubisky won despite the week's third-worst QBR.
+Trubisky went 16-of-30 for 110 yards with three interceptions, although he did run for 23 yards and throw a touchdown pass to reserve lineman Bradley Sowell on what was likely the heaviest offensive personnel in league history, with Trubisky joined by six offensive linemen and four defensive linemen.

 The Bears will hope that Trubisky had a bad day at the office in his return from a shoulder injury, but even before the former second overall pick went down, deep throws had been an issue.
 On passes traveling 16 or more yards in the air this season, Trubisky ranks 26th in passer rating (68.4) and 27th in Total QBR (56.6), with more interceptions (seven) than touchdowns (six).
 Two of those interceptions came Sunday night.